 - Have successfully completed the program’s entrance requirements.

-Our programs also work closely with Indigenous Services at BCIT to ensure students receive the best possible support and encouragement while in the program.
-Please visit Indigenous Services for more information on available resources.
+Our programs also work closely with Indigenous Initiatives at BCIT to ensure students receive the best possible support and encouragement while in the program.
+Please visit Indigenous Initiatives for more information on available resources.

 Indigenous Scholarships & Financial Awards

-In partnership with TD Bank, the Computing Department offers bursaries and entrance awards specifically for Indigenous Computing students.
+In partnership with TD Bank and Mastercard, the Computing Department offers bursaries and entrance awards specifically for Indigenous Computing students.
 Up to $20,000 per year is available in multiple computing programs:

 - Computer Information Technology (diploma)